-New evidence links Alzheimer's disease and diabetesMarch 20th, 2012 in Alzheimer's disease & dementia /
+New evidence links Alzheimer's disease and diabetesMarch 20, 2012 in Medicine & Health / Alzheimer's disease & dementia

 An emerging body of research suggests that Alzheimer's disease may be linked to insulin resistance, constituting a third type of diabetes.
 This model is based on several observations including an increased risk of developing Alzheimer's disease for diabetic patients, and reduced insulin levels in the brain tissue of Alzheimer's disease patients.